wp-plugins/editorial-calendar/readme.txt

 * We now have a new look and feel for the quick edit dialog and a few other elements to match the new version of WordPress.

+* We've refactored the Editorial Calendar into a PHP class for easier maintainability and better scoping.

 = 1.3.4 =
 * The calendar now shows authors properly when they have double quotes in their names